CarlosCordoba96/lana-sre-challenge/README.md

 - Commit messages (include .git in zip, avoid big bulk changes)
 - Enable monitoring on the application
 - Curl examples to test the endpoints

+TODO: Change examples.sh to golang tests (No time)